unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 > [!WARNING]
 > All the assets used by Uno.Resizetizer should be lower case and don't have special characters.
 You can use `_` to separate words.
+> This is because the assets are used on different platforms and some of them have limitations on the characters that can be used.

 ### UnoImage